cockroachdb/docs/v20.1/upgrade-cockroach-version.md

 To check for ongoing imports or schema changes, use [`SHOW JOBS`](show-jobs.html#show-schema-changes) or check the [**Jobs** page](admin-ui-jobs-page.html) in the Admin UI.

 {{site.data.alerts.callout_info}}
-Once all nodes have been upgraded to v20.1, any schema changes still running will stop making progress, but [`SHOW JOBS`](show-jobs.html) and the [**Jobs** page](admin-ui-jobs-page.html) in the Admin UI will show them as running until the upgrade has been finalized.
+Once all nodes are running v20.1 but before the upgrade has been finalized, any schema changes still running will stop making progress, but [`SHOW JOBS`](show-jobs.html) and the [**Jobs** page](admin-ui-jobs-page.html) in the Admin UI will show them as running until the upgrade has been finalized.
 During this time, it won't be possible to manipulate these schema changes via [`PAUSE JOB`](pause-job.html)/[`RESUME JOB`](resume-job.html)/[`CANCEL JOB`](cancel-job.html) statements.
 Once the upgrade has been finalized, these schema changes will run to completion. **Note that this behavior is specific to upgrades from 19.2 to 20.1.
 It does not apply to other upgrades.**
 {{site.data.alerts.end}}

 ### Prevent new schema changes

-Once all nodes have been upgraded to v20.1, new [schema changes](online-schema-changes.html) will be blocked and return an error, with the exception of [`CREATE TABLE`](create-table.html) statements without foreign key references and no-op schema change statements that use `IF NOT EXISTS`.
+Once all nodes are running v20.1, new [schema changes](online-schema-changes.html) will be blocked and return an error, with the exception of [`CREATE TABLE`](create-table.html) statements without foreign key references and no-op schema change statements that use `IF NOT EXISTS`.
 Update your application or tooling to prevent disallowed schema changes during the upgrade process. **Note that this behavior is specific to upgrades from 19.2 to 20.1.
 It does not apply to other upgrades.**

 ### Prepare for unexpected problems